 - Can I hire a SaaS UX designer for a one-off project with no contract?

 - Yes.
 Freelancers work on a project basis with no ongoing commitment.
-Subscription agencies like MoodBook Devs also operate month-to-month, so you can start and stop as needed.
+Subscription agencies like MoodBook Studio also operate month-to-month, so you can start and stop as needed.

 - What is the cheapest way to get SaaS UX design done for a startup?